Hunt for the Wilderpeople

-Hunt for the Wilderpeople (/ˈwɪldəpiːpl̩/ WIL-duh-peep-ul) is a 2016 New Zealand adventure comedy drama film written and directed by Taika Waititi, based on the 1986 novel Wild Pork and Watercress by Barry Crump.
+Hunt for the Wilderpeople is a 2016 New Zealand adventure comedy film produced, written and directed by Taika Waititi, based on the 1986 novel Wild Pork and Watercress by Barry Crump.
 Sam Neill and Julian Dennison star as "Uncle" Hector and Ricky Baker: a father figure and foster son who become the targets of a manhunt after fleeing into the New Zealand bush.
-Carthew Neal, Leanne Saunders, Matt Noonan, and Waititi produced the film.

-The film premiered at the 2016 Sundance Film Festival on 22 January 2016.
+Hunt for the Wilderpeople premiered at the Sundance Film Festival on 22 January 2016.
 The film opened across New Zealand on 31 March 2016.
-It's the country's highest-grossing film.
-The film received critical acclaim, with many critics highlighting Dennison and Neill's performances and chemistry.
+Grossing US$23.2 million, it remains the highest-grossing New Zealand film excluding international co-productions.
+The film received critical acclaim, with many critics praising Dennison and Neill's performances and chemistry.

 Plot

 Ricky Baker, a child in the New Zealand foster care system who has frequently run away or been let go by other foster homes, is taken in by Bella and her husband Hector.
 Though Hector remains distant from Ricky, interested only in hunting, Ricky grows close to Bella.
 When she suddenly dies of a stroke, Hector is informed that Ricky will be relocated by state services, represented by the agent Paula Hall.

-Not wanting to return to the foster care system, Ricky sloppily fakes his own death while burning down Hector and Bella's shed and runs off into the bush.
+Not wanting to return to the foster care system, Ricky sloppily fakes his own death, accidentally burning down Hector and Bella's shed, and runs off into the bush.
 Hector goes after him, and in the process, injures his ankle.
 The two are forced to remain in the bush until Hector's ankle heals.
 Meanwhile, Paula finds the wreckage at Bella and Hector's farm and claims that Hector has kidnapped Ricky, launching a nationwide manhunt for the pair.

 After a period of time, Hector's ankle has mostly healed, and the pair find a hut in the bush.
 They see their pictures in a newspaper article about the manhunt before they are suddenly discovered by three hunters returning to the hut.
-Hector and Ricky manage to escape – but, due to Ricky's innocent and ignorant nature, he accidentally portrays Hector as a molester, causing his reputation to be harmed.
+Hector and Ricky manage to escape – but, due to Ricky's innocent and ignorant nature, he accidentally suggests Hector has molested him.
 The manhunt intensifies and Ricky becomes nationally recognised.

 While wandering around together, Ricky and Hector warm up to each other, with Ricky telling him about his fears and anxieties concerning the foster care system.
-When they find an empty hut again for more supplies, they find a man in insulin shock.
+When they enter an empty hut again for more supplies, they find a park ranger suffering from a diabetic attack.
 Hector remains with the man whilst Ricky goes down to a nearby town for help.
+He finds a young girl Kahu and her father, who recognise him but do not turn him into the authorities.